 Please Note: College credits earned by a student while attending high school (Advanced Placement, College Credit Plus, Senate bill 140, etc.) which advances a student academically to a higher class year, will not be considered toward housing exemption eligibility.

-Continuing students must have spent four semesters in residence prior to the beginning of the fall semester to be exempt.
-This rule applies to transfer, relocating, and re-enrolling students.
+Returning students must have spent four academic year semesters (fall/spring semesters only) in residence prior to the beginning of the fall semester to be exempt.
+This rule applies to transfer, relocating, re-enrolling and students graduating from high school a semester early.
 Summer enrollment does not count for off campus eligibility unless substitution for missed fall or spring semester.
 In the event that there is a limitation of on campus housing, off campus eligible students will be notified during the fall semester of the inability to return to on campus housing the next academic year.

 Students subject to the housing regulation who fail to comply with this condition of registration may have their registration denied or canceled and have a hold placed on their student account.